dmaciel123/gloria_flags/README.md

 # GLORIA Flags

-This project provides the scripts that run the flagging for the GLORIA dataset (Lehmann et al. 2022).
-These flags were created to serve as a note of caution on suspicious spectra.
+This project provides the R scripts to perform quality flagging on the GLORIA dataset of global inland and coastal remote sensing reflectance spectra.
+The dataset is hosted at PANGAEOA (INSERT DOI) and further details are provided in the accompanying publication:

-For running the scripts, the Run.R file is used.
-The previously unpublished functions to calculate each of the quality control flags in the GLORIA table are provided together with this file.
+Lehmann, Gurlin, Pahlevan, et al. FULL CITATION TO FOLLOW

+The flags are described below as per Table 3 (section 'Technical validation') in the above citation.
+The GLORIA quality flags are to alert the user to potential quality issues, but are not meant as a definitive quality judgement.

+The scripts can be run using the Run.R file.

 To clone the repository you can use the following command: